sses7757/Althea/README.md

     - `RandomNumberGenerators`
     - `Distributions`
     - T.B.D.
-  - `Althea.Solves` -- interfaces and several implementations for general and interface-based equation and eigen solvers and optimizers, also has unified accessing points
+  - `Althea.Solves` -- interfaces for general and interface-based equation and eigen solvers and optimizers which also has unified accessing points
     - `EquationSolvers`
+    - `EigenSolvers`
     - `Optimizers`
-    - `EigenSolvers`
   - `Althea.Helpers` -- classes and methods to improve the accessibility of other modules, also has interfaces for device information and their unified accessing points
   - `Althea.Linq` -- `System.Linq` like extend methods for `IReadOnlyList<T>` and `Span<T>` of C#
+  - `Althea.Backend.Arrays` -- default implementations of abstracts classes defined in `Althea.Arrays`
   - `Althea.Backend.CSharp` -- default implementations of storage, linear algebra operations and random number generators using only C# language to make sure the basic functionalities of this library works in case both CUDA and MKL and other custom backends are not available
   - `Althea.Backend.Cuda` -- default implementations of storage, linear and tensor algebra operations and random number generators using CUDA, cuTENSOR (or [CUTT](https://github.com/ap-hynninen/cutt) when cuTENSOR is not available) and custom functions written in CUDA
   - `Althea.Backend.Mkl` -- default implementations of storage, linear and tensor algebra operations and random number generators using MKL, [HPTT](https://github.com/springer13/hptt) and custom functions written in OpenMP